 The Neuroblastoma Program at Children’s Hospital Los Angeles has a vision to provide advanced therapies to children to improve their survival rates and quality of life after receiving a diagnosis of neuroblastoma.
 The neuroblastoma team includes physicians, who are national and international leaders in neuroblastoma, with expertise in oncology, surgery, radiation therapy, pathology and radiology.
-Each of the providers collaborates closely to provide the optimal patient care.
+Each of the providers collaborates closely to provide optimal patient care.

 What is neuroblastoma?